taircode/newsbias/README.md

 Current model is bert-base-cased from pretrained.
 Add option for other models.

+ToDo:
-ToDo: Integrate News-API to classifying today's top breaking news articles.
+-Integrate News-API to classify today's top breaking news articles.
+-Add left/right-leaning classifier.